Iconic 750MC Cars

 In 1939 Arthur would play a pivotal role as a founder member in the 750MC, also writing numerous books and 750MC bulletins on special car building.

 The Mallock U2 made it debut in 1958 at the Eight Clubs meeting, with such success that Arthur went on the sell the chassis in kit form.
+It was permitted to run in the F1172 with a restricted 997cc Ford engine until 1966.

-Arthur Mallock was a founding member of 750 Motor Club
+Founding member of 750 Motor Club

 Jerry Evershed's Supercharged Warren